 However, it’s important to remember that there are limits to how much you can sock away in a retirement plan, 401(k)s included.
 Furthermore, those limits have recently changed.
 Here’s what you need to know.

-As you can see, the total contribution limit ($56,000) is broken down into different contribution methods, including elective deferrals — i.e., your own regular 401(k) contributions automatically taken out of your paycheck — as well as catch-up contributions and employer contributions, which are frequently made via an employer match program.
+Total contributions in one year also cannot exceed 100% of the employee’s salary.
+As you can see, the maximum contribution limit includes elective deferrals — i.e., your own regular 401(k) contributions automatically taken out of your paycheck — as well as catch-up contributions and employer contributions, which are frequently made via an employer match program.

 Let’s go over how each type of 401(k) contribution works in detail.